 UChicago Empower Scholarships

-All first-generation college students will be awarded a $20,000 scholarship over four years.
+All first-generation college students will be awarded a $20,000 scholarship over four years as part of the First Phoenix Scholarship program.
 Awards are made to students whose parents did not attain a degree from a four-year college or university.
-First-generation applicants will automatically be considered and need not submit any additional materials beyond the application for admission.
+Applicants who qualify will automatically be considered and need not submit any additional materials beyond the application for admission.

 The University of Chicago is committed to providing you with an education that enhances your personal and professional development.
 To that end, all first-generation college students have the opportunity to receive a funded summer Metcalf internship or research opportunity after their first year in the College.
 To qualify for the opportunity, you will need to participate in Career Advancement programs and meetings with your career adviser.
 You will meet with your adviser throughout the year to discuss your academic and career interests to ensure that you’re in a strong position to find an internship that fits your interests and goals.

 To honor our nation’s safety public safety officers, University of Chicago announces our new Police and Fire Scholarship program.
 For the children of professional, active-duty or killed on duty municipal, county, and state police and firefighters, we offer up to full-tuition, four-year scholarships.
 To be considered for this scholarship, candidates must be high school seniors who qualify for admission to the University of Chicago and be children (including legally adopted children) of currently active, sworn, professional municipal, county, or state police officers or firefighters.
 Qualified parent roles include professional police officers with municipal, county, or state police forces, officers in sheriffs' offices, professional firefighters with municipal or county fire departments.
 Students whose parents have lost their life in the line of duty are also eligible.

 If you have any questions, feel free to contact your regional admissions counselor.